shreevatsa/site/_posts/2018-04-04-always-be-writing.md

 [^fncustomer]: This useful image of a “customer” and a “seller” comes from Pratt's paper, mentioned later.

 If I just give you the number and say “believe me, this is composite; check for yourself”, that might require an unfeasible amount of work on your part (so you may not be too happy about buying this number from me).
-For example, is the number
+For example, is the number $224919749317807621056963908336317800061643423036754378897719$ composite?

-Instead (if I know everything about the number), I could give you an easy way to verify that the number is composite: to prove that a number $N$ is composite, I just have to give you a number $d$, such that $1 < d < N$ and $d$ divides $N$.
+Instead (if I knew everything about the number), when giving you the number, I could also give you an easy way to verify that the number is composite: to prove that a number $N$ is composite, I just have to give you a number $d$, such that $1 < d < N$ and $d$ divides $N$.

 If the number $N$ is $L$ digits long, then I can give you such a $d$ having at most $\lceil L/2 \rceil$ digits, and you have to perform only a small computation: dividing an $L$ digit number by an $\lceil L/2 \rceil$-digit (or smaller) number.
 This requires not much computation from you, nor much mathematical knowledge beyond the definition of a composite number, and how to do division.
 The “certificate” is short as well.[^compnp]